sungiant/sdf/README.md

 ![composite](/renders/render-00-composite.png?raw=true)

-To quickly run this program, install `sbt` (the interactive Scala build tool), clone this reposititory and then from the root of the repository run:
+To quickly run this program, install `sbt` (the interactive Scala build tool), clone this repository and then from the root of the repository run:

 ```
 sbt run